jmeistrich/jmeistrich.github.io/_posts/travel/2013-12-06-work-or-vacation.md

 <ul>
 <li>Oh an IT guy!
 You must be rich.
 Why are you staying in a hostel?</li>
 <li>Why come all the way here if you're just going to sit on your computer?</li>
-<li>If you're trying to save money, which not live somewhere cheaper?
+<li>If you're trying to save money, why not live somewhere cheaper?
 Let me tell you about cheaper places...</li>
 <li>You should enjoy your vacation more.
 Come out to the pubs with us tonight.</li>
 </ul>